ARTICLE I: Name and Offices

 Section 1.
 Annual Meeting.
 The Association shall hold an annual meeting each year at such time and place as the Board of Directors may designate.
 Failure to hold annual meetings will not work a forfeiture or dissolution of the Association.

 Section 3.
 Notice of Meetings.
-Written notice of the place, date, and time of the meeting of the active members, and in case of special meetings, the purpose or purposes for which the meeting is called, shall be mailed to each active member of record of the Association, not less than ten (10) days before the date of the meeting.
+Written notice of the place, date, and time of the meeting of the active members, and in case of special meetings, the purpose or purposes for which the meeting is called, shall be mailed or emailed to each active member of record of the Association, not less than ten (10) days before the date of the meeting.
 No irregularity of notice of any meeting shall invalidate the meeting or any of its proceedings.

 Section 4.
 Voting.
 Each voting member present at any meeting shall be entitled to one and only one vote on each matter submitted to a vote at a meeting of members.